sirensolutions/gcloud-es-cluster/README.md

 Google Cloud elasticsearch cluster
 ===================================

-Signed up for google compute cloud.
-This required a credit card number for antispam, but they promise (!) not to charge it until a) the free tier period runs out and b) we subsequently agree to take the paid tier.
+Sign up for google compute cloud.
+This requires a credit card number for antispam, even if it's not (yet) being charged.

 In the settings, set the default zone to be europe-west1-b.
 This uses Xeon v5 (sandy bridge) 2.5GHz machines by default.